Last-mile Delivery Automation

 Market Mapping

 Startups dominate the LMD Automation space across all three segments (i.e., ADVs, droids, and drones).
-None of the segments are matured, with only a couple of growth-stage companies operating in the industry, while most are seed or pre-seed companies.
+None of the segments are matured, with only a couple of expansion-stage companies operating in the industry, while most are ideation or minimum viable product-stage companies.

 Drones is the most commonly targeted segment with most incumbents and disruptors within LMD Automation.
 However, the segment is still in its nascent stages, with just a few companies, such as Alphabet, Amazon, Zipline, Matternet (joint UPS and Ameriflight operations), and Flytrex, securing commercial deployment permits in the US, as of March 2024.
-In contrast, the ADV segment faces tighter regulations akin to those governing autonomous cars, resulting in a further scarcity of growth-stage companies.
+The droids segment also has a relatively moderate number of startups, with many being go-to-market-stage companies, as the segment faces less tight regulations for commercial deployments.
+In contrast, the ADV segment faces tighter regulations akin to those governing autonomous cars, resulting in a further scarcity of expansion-stage companies.
 The ADVs segment also has relatively fewer incumbents and disruptors comparatively.

 While it is uncommon for startups to operate in multiple segments of the LMD Automation industry, incumbents, on the other hand, exhibit a distinct divergence in this approach.
 For example, incumbents like Alphabet and Walmart strategically operate across multiple segments, leveraging in-house technology or forging partnerships.